How Churches can Overcome a Toxic Culture-

 Somewhere over the course of the last couple of decades two equally bad but entirely different kinds of parents have emerged on the scene.
 The first sees their children as an extension of themselves and believes it their job to orchestrate and micromanage every aspect of their child’s existence.
 These parents would rather be gunned down than have their kids experience anything painful or difficult.
 Their greatest fear for their children is trauma.
 They have bought into the lie that people are not resilient and that any kind of trauma, even relatively minor trauma will devastate their children for life.

-All humans experience trauma but for some reason many in our world believe trauma (even minor trauma) is not something people can recover from.
-Because they have ALL experienced some sort of trauma they see themselves as less than whole and want to prevent their own children from experiencing the same fate.
-This group of parents is responsible for raising the pearl-clutching millennials who scream “CANCEL” at any idea or opinion that makes them even vaguely uncomfortable (emotional discomfort is a form of trauma).
+All humans experience trauma.
+Nonetheless, for some reason many in our world believe trauma (even minor trauma) is not something people can recover from.
+Because they have ALL experienced some sort of trauma these folks see themselves as less than whole and want to prevent their own children from experiencing the same fate.
+This group of parents is responsible for raising the pearl-clutching millennials who scream “CANCEL” at any idea or opinion that makes them even vaguely uncomfortable (according to these folks emotional discomfort is a form of trauma).
 The other group of parents are on the opposite end of the spectrum.
 They tend to think that once a kid can feed and dress themselves their job is done.
-These parents typically did experience deep and genuine trauma that was never really addressed (Psalm 147:3) and are self-involved to the point of being completely checked-out of their child’s life.
+These parents typically did experience deep and genuine trauma that was never really addressed (Psalm 147:3).
+These parents are self-involved to the point of being completely checked-out of their child’s life.
 These are the parents who say they can’t stop their thirteen-year-old from doing what they want to do and they’re right.
 They cannot get their teenagers to obey because they never took healthy authority over them as young children (Hebrews 12:14, Proverbs 5:23).

 There are no easy answers to systemic parenting problems in a culture.